CS2103AUG2016-T16-C3/addressbook-level4/docs/UserGuide.md

 _Added a task you don't need?
 Fear not, for delete is here._<br>
 Format: `delete <task number>`

-> Task number specifies which out of the tasks on the screen you wish to delete. <br>
+> The task number specifies the task on the current screen that you wish to delete. <br>

 Examples:
   * `delete 1`